wincowgerDEV/OpenSpecy-package/README.md

 ## :warning: This R package is currently under active development and not intended for productive use; visit [http://www.openspecy.org](http://www.openspecy.org) for a stable version!

-Raman and (FT)IR spectral analysis tool for microplastics and other environmental samples.
+Raman and (FT)IR spectral analysis tool for plastic particles and other environmental samples.
 Supported features include reading spectral data files (\*.asp, \*.csv, \*.jdx, \*.spc, \*.spa, \*.0), smoothing spectral intensities with `smooth_intensity()`, correcting background scatter with